 The Image Composite Editor is designed to be an easy first step into the realm of Earth system science, image processing, data analysis, and satellite remote sensing via your Web browser.
 ICE is a java applet with several modes for analysing remote sensing data, including color image composites with multiple wavelengths, display of time series, mathematical functions between multiple datasets, and analysis tools such as scatterplots and histograms.

 mastery of data analysis tool

 level varies with content for each level--6th grade and up

 Role of Activity in a Course:

 familiarity with the ICE program (we provide a teacher's guide, and will be developing more in the future)

 the fewer students per computer, the better

 We're interested in the ease of use of the tool (independent of the science concepts taught) do students understand how to use the tool? do they understand what each type of analysis is useful for (scatter plot vs. histogram) etc.

-The Image Composite Editor (ICE) (this link is down but is expected to return) is a Web-based tool for viewing and analyzing spatial data.
+The Image Composite Editor is a Web-based tool for viewing and analyzing spatial data.
 Hosted on NASA's Earth Observatory Web site, ICE data are presented along with a wealth of information about remote sensing and NASA's Earth science research.
 Individual lessons explore relationships between bands of multi-spectral data, geophysical parameters, and change over time.
 ICE's data-analysis tools include transects, histograms, scatter plots, multi-spectral image composites, math tools, and animation.
 ICE is an open-source JAVA application, allowing sophisticated users to tailor the tool to their own use.